Lonero-Team/Lonero-ATM-Project/Tutorials/README.md

 Next, you'll need to print the configuration card for your bill acceptor.
 The manual includes a configuration card.
 Fill in the ovals in the configuration card example w/ dark circles.

 Hold the reset button for > 10 seconds.
 When the lights start blinking, feed the configuration card to the bill acceptor's slot.
-The acceptor will reject it and then rapidly blinked if it was configured correctly.
+The acceptor will reject it and then rapidly blink if it was configured correctly.